eschanet/rubik/README.md

 ### Piece

-The cornerstone of this implementation is the piece class.
+The basis of this implementation is the piece class.
 A piece stores two pieces of information:

 1. An integer `position` vector `(x, y, z)` where each component is in {-1, 0, 1}:
-    - `(0, 0, 0)` is the center of the cube
+    * `(0, 0, 0)` is the center of the cube
-    - the positive x-axis points to the right face
+    * the positive x-axis points to the right face
-    - the positive y-axis points to the up face
+    * the positive y-axis points to the up face
-    - the positive z-axis points to the front face
+    * the positive z-axis points to the front face

 2. A `colors` vector `(cx, cy, cz)`, giving the color of the sticker along each axis.
 For example, a piece with `colors=('Orange', None, 'Red')` is an edge piece with an `'Orange'` sticker facing the x-direction and a `'Red'` sticker facing the z-direction.
 The piece doesn't know or care which direction along the x-axis the `'Orange'` sticker is facing, just that it is facing in the x-direction and not the y- or z- directions.